3 nights starting from

 The Normans’ rule in Sicily was one of the wonders of the medieval world.
 During their brief hegemony from 1072 – 1194, the invaders proved themselves enlightened and appreciative of the island’s former Arab culture.
 Their legacy can be found in vast cathedrals, castles, abbeys and palaces, which combine Norman, Byzantine and Islamic architecture.
 This three-night tour will follow their footprints from the busy streets of Palermo to the picture-postcard town of Cefalu.
 We shall visit some of the most beautiful mountain scenery in the island and enjoy privileged access to the privately owned castle of Caronia and the Abbey of San Filippo di Fragalà.
 Among the highlights will be our visit to the Cappella Palatina in the Norman Palace and the cathedrals of Cefalu and Monreale whose gold mosaics rival the splendour of Venice and Ravenna.

 Day 1: Fly from London Gatwick to Palermo.
 Transfer by coach to the Mercure Palermo Centro in the heart of the city for a three night stay.
-This evening there will be dinner with wine at a local restaurant.
+This evening there will be a talk from Dr Peter Higginson, followed by dinner with wine at a local restaurant.

-Day 3: Cefalu, agriturismo lunch, Caronia Castle and Abbey of San Filippo di Fragala.
+Day 3: Full day to Cefalu, Caronia Castle and the Abbey of San Filippo di Fragala.

 In the morning we shall visit the Duomo di Cefalu, built by Roger II, and walk to the harbour to see the washing places used by the Arabs.
 We shall continue to Caronia, a town whose spectacular strategic position has led it to be associated with Ducetius, the last 5th century BC Siculi ruler of Sicily from which the island takes its name.
 Whilst there we shall have exclusive access to the Norman castle of Caronia, which is now converted to a private residence.
-We shall enjoy a splendid lunch at the Agriturismo Margherita, whose owners grow and prepare their own food and grappa.
-We shall then drive to the Abbey of San Filippo di Fragalà, which was founded in 1090 by Queen Adelaide, the wife of Roger I, Count of Sicily.
+We shall enjoy a splendid lunch at a local restaurant followed by a visit to the Abbey of San Filippo di Fragalà, which was founded in 1090 by Queen Adelaide, the wife of Roger I, Count of Sicily.
 In addition to the monks’ cells, kitchen and dining areas, it has a striking fresco of the Pantocrator, Madonna and saints, which predates similar images in the mosaics at the Cappella Palatina, Cefalu and Monreale.

-Day 4: Duomo di Monreale, Cattedrale di Palermo and home.
+Day 4: Duomo di Monreale, Cattedrale di Palermo, Castello della Zisa, Galleria Regionale and home.

 On our final day we shall visit the Duomo di Monreale, built by William II the last of the Norman kings, and blazes with more than 6,500 square metres of spectacular mosaics.
 Among them is the earliest commemoration of St Thomas Beckett whose murder was at the behest of William’s father-in-law Henry II.
-Before returning to Palermo we shall visit the Benedictine cloister, whose columns were carved by Arab craftsmen and present a fascinating comparison to the mosaics in the cathedral.
-We shall return to Palermo and visit the Cattedrale di Palermo to view the Norman tombs and the altar of San Rosario, a lady in waiting at the Noman court who was later alleged to have saved Palermo from a plague and who became the patron saint of the city.
-After an independent lunch, we shall visit the Galleria Regionale set in the beautiful 15th century Abatellis Palace.
-The gallery includes a stunning collection of medieval paintings and sculptures including several works from the Norman period.
-Transfer back to Palermo airport for the return flight back to London Gatwick.
+Before returning to Palermo we shall visit the Benedictine cloister, whose columns were carved by Arab craftsmen and present a fascinating comparison to the mosaics in the cathedral and the outside of the Norman palace of Castello della Zisa, whose imposing Norman walls are surrounded by more Islamic gardens.
+We shall return to Palermo airport for the return flight back to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.